m-lamonaca/programming-notes/DotNet/C#/C#.md

 ## Attributes

-In .NET, it's possible to *annotate* components, types, and their members with attributes.
+In .NET, it's possible to _annotate_ components, types, and their members with attributes.
-An attribute’s purpose is to control or modify the behavior of a framework, a tool, the compiler, or the CLR.
+An attribute's purpose is to control or modify the behavior of a framework, a tool, the compiler, or the CLR.

 Attributes are passive containers of information that do nothing on their own.

-### Applaying Attributes
+### Applying Attributes

 To avoid having to introduce an extra set of concepts into the type system, .NET models attributes as instances of .NET types.
 To be used as an attribute, a type must derive from the `System.Attribute` class, but it can otherwise be entirely ordinary.

-It's possible to pass arguments to the attribute *constructor* in the annotation.
+It's possible to pass arguments to the attribute _constructor_ in the annotation.

-Some attributes can be controlled only through *properties* or *fields*, and not constructor arguments.
+Some attributes can be controlled only through _properties_ or _fields_, and not constructor arguments.
 The syntax for this is to write one or more `PropertyOrFieldName = Value` entries after the constructor arguments.

 ```cs